State Debt Management

 However, policymakers often lack the data needed to make informed decisions about their debt—from appropriate borrowing levels to the way the debt is structured.
 Compounding this challenge, many states do not have systematic ways to collect, evaluate, and monitor debt-related data.

-To address these difficulties, The Pew Charitable Trusts conducts research on all states to help them better understand and administer their debt.
-To do that, we encourage states to conduct a debt affordability study on a regular basis.
-This critical tool helps states evaluate their capacity to repay existing obligations and make informed decisions on issuing and structuring any new debt.
+To address these difficulties, The Pew Charitable Trusts conducts research to help states better understand and administer their debt.
+Among the primary tools to do this is a debt affordability study, which helps states evaluate their capacity to repay existing obligations and make informed decisions on issuing and structuring any new debt.